jzhou1318/fa22tapeout-course-dev/_private/index.md

 * [ ] @avi - talk to RF team about adding ref-clock bypass, for RX test w/o LO PLL

+### Fri March 19, 2021

+Agenda:

+* Lectures
+  * Tuesday - Simone guest lecture
+  * Thursday - either all updates, or Avi
+* Follow-up on package lecture, provide more specifics on our own chip's setup
+* Design Status
+  * RF
+    * DCO design definitely going slower than hoped
+      * Encourage getting *something* rolling vs full-breadth of specs
+      * @ali & @kris getting together with Alex
+    * PLL can probably use some help
+    * Analog baseband has some layout, a bit of a head start
+  * RF Baseband
+    * Phase alignment/ CDR now in progress
+    * Anson getting in & helping starting ~tomorrow
+    * Priority to get something feature-complete, get into back-end
+  *
+* Post-Semester
+  * @bora sorting out budget to hire board design, post-silicon work
+  * Ideally someone associated with the course.
+Alex M looking for summer job.
+* Tape-Out Schedule
+  * Univ shuttle was overbooked, had to move May Si to July
+  * @kris reserved 2mm2 for May Muse shuttle
+  * Next shuttle tape-out 9/8, likely will require waiting for this

+Action Items:

+* [ ] @kris contacting Muse about moving to next shuttle

 ### Lecture Topics Backlog

 * Zhaokai BAG ADC